PapersOfMathieuNls/clever-commit/combined.md

 We identified two main limitations of our approach, CLEVER, which require further studies.

 CLEVER is designed to work on multiple related systems.
 Applying CLEVER on a single system will most likely be less effective.
-The the two-phase classification process of CLEVER would be hindered by the fact that it is unlikely to have a large number of similar bugs within the same system.
+The the two-phases classification process of CLEVER would be hindered by the fact that it is unlikely to have a large number of similar bugs within the same system.
 For single systems, we recommend the use of metric-based models.
 A metric-based solution, however, may turn to be ineffective when applied across systems because of the difficulty associated with identifying common thresholds that are applicable to a wide range of systems.

 The second limitation we identified has to do with the fact that CLEVER is designed to work with Ubisoft systems.
 Ubisoft uses C\#, C, C++, Java and other internally developed languages.
 It is however common to have  other languages used in an environment with many inter-related systems.
 We intend to extend CLEVER to process commits from other languages as well.